energinet-singularity/scada-parser/README.md

 ### Kafka messages / Output

-As default the system will be configured to shape data for DLR.
-However it is possible to disable shaping of data and take any list of json, to utilize the generel functionality use environment variable 'shape_data' and set it to 'False'.
-If shaping of data is disabled, any message consisting of a list with json formatted structure will work.
-See below for an example of such a list:

-[{"Name":"John", "age":30, "Years to service":1, "Production year":2010, "Color":"Blue"},\
- {"Name":"Jesper", "age":42, "Years to service":4, "Production year":2022, "Color":"Black"},\
+The messages on the kafka topic will have the following structure:

+[{"MRID":"askfdjgi666jgju", "Value":30.584, "Quality":0, "Time":"2022-02-04 07:49:01"},\
+ {"MRID":"hkvhdufg6678kha", "Value":89.522, "Quality":0, "Time":"2022-02-04 07:49:01"},\
  ....,\
 ]

 ### File handling / Input

-The input will be a file located on the volume in the folder /data/'file_name.xxx'.
+The input will be a file located on the volume in the folder '/data/DLR_kafka_out.IMP'.
 The usecase is very specific to the format of the file provided and therefore there is no option to specify another file/folder to the script.
 It would have been easy to give the option to do so but since you would have to rewrite the shape of the input data in the script anyways it have been choosen to not give the filepath as an environment variable.

 ## Getting Started